<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 The initial over-excitement with robotic automation is over.
 Many companies are entering the 'second wave' of RPA, where they are well aware of the technology, its limitations and advantages and how it can benefit their business.

 There is a clear realisation that no single software tool can offer the power, intelligence and capabilities to entirely replace human agents and provide end-to-end automation of complex business processes.
 Gartner sees the future in 'Hyperautomation', Forrester calls it 'Digital Process Automation', while IDC refers to it as 'Intelligent Process Automation'.
-Whatever you call the new trend, there is a distinct tendency to consolidate advanced technologies, including RPA, AI (Artificial Intelligence), and iBPMS (Intelligent Business Process) to achieve a higher level of digitalisation.
+Whatever you call the new trend, there is a distinct tendency for consolidating advanced technologies, including RPA, AI (Artificial Intelligence), iBPMS (Intelligent Business Process) to achieve a higher level of digitalisation.
 Based on our experience, there is one more essential player in the hyperautomation game - API-led integration.

 Consolidating forces.